microsoft/makecode-csp/content/unit-2/day-1/how-does-internet-work.md

 * Discuss what students learned by watching the video.
 * Ask students to share their answers on the Guided Video Notes page.
-* Use the <a href="/unit-2/day-1/answer-key-guided-video-notes">Answer Key to Guided Video Notes</a> to help with the discussion.

 ### 4. Homework